CommandTech/ScoutingCodeRedoWebsite/README.md

 In the root directory run "python startAll.py"

 # To Do
-1. ini file
-2. get data on upload
+1. get data on upload
-3. delete bad files
+2. delete bad files
-4. make a bat file
+3. make a bat file